slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 ## On focus and priorities

 <!--
+> *"A complex system that works is invariably found to have evolved from a simple system that works."*
 > *"Nearly every complex solution to a programming problem that I have looked at carefully has turned out to be wrong."  -- Brent Welch*
 > *"The essential thing is to work in a state of mind that approaches prayer."

-> *"A complex system that works is invariably found to have evolved from a simple system that works."*
+-- x\@nntaleb] * "Nitpicking is the unmistakable mark of cluelessness."
+-- x\@signulll] * universe rewards focus but punishes attachment.

++ It’s not about doing more.
+It’s about being more aligned.
-- if it is important to you you’ll find a way, if not you’ll find an excuse.
++ if it is important to you you’ll find a way, if not you’ll find an excuse.
-- If you are absolutely where you want to be, doing what you want to be doing, your attention will not wander.
++ If you are absolutely where you want to be, doing what you want to be doing, your attention will not wander.
-- pessoas hj em dia querem ser especialistas de tudo.
++ pessoas hj em dia querem ser especialistas de tudo.
-- priorities are like arms. if you think you have more than a couple, you’re either lying or crazy.
++ priorities are like arms. if you think you have more than a couple, you’re either lying or crazy.
-- Until it’s done tell none.
++ Until it’s done tell none.
-- you will never reach your destination if you stop and throw stones at every dog that barks.
++ you will never reach your destination if you stop and throw stones at every dog that barks.
 -->

 > *"A woodpecker can tap twenty times on a thousand trees and get nowhere, but stay busy.
 Or he can tap twenty-thousand times on one tree and get dinner."